 In the senior care industry especially, where burnout is often a job-related hazard, it's even more important to make sure your employees feel in the loop, listened to, and valued.
-A strong sense of teamwork can improve both employee morale and engagement.
+A strong sense of teamwork can improve both employee engagement and morale.
 Fostering an inclusive and rewarding workplace may require a culture change.
 Keep in mind, "approaching engagement as a business strategy yields clear and better results," Gartner reports.

 - Make Recognition a Part of your Culture

-While top management sets the culture, the onus to drive engagement often falls on department heads, who must create a positive work environment and experience for individuals.
+While top management sets the culture, the onus to drive employee engagement often falls on department heads, who must create a positive work environment and experience for individuals.
 They can start by recognizing employees for big and small accomplishments and encouraging team members to do the same.
 "Recognition helps employees thrive as 78% of employees say being recognized motivates them," according to Officevibe.

 - Show Employees You Care